VaibhavSaini19/A_Star-algorithm-in-Python/README.md

 # A-Star-in-Python

-This algorithm works on a maze or a graph provided in the form of a dictionary map having keys as tuples(Cartesian coordinates of current position) and values as a vector of tuples(Cartesian coordinates of neighbours).
-Since the hueristic is considered as 1 unit, the algorithm provides the shortest path toh the destination.
+This algorithm solves a maze by creating a graph, which is in the form of a python dictionary (or map) having keys as tuples(Cartesian coordinates of current position) and values as a vector of tuples(Cartesian coordinates of neighbours), from a 2D matrix of boolean values obtained from the (Prims) Maze Generator module.
+Since the hueristic used is Eucledian distance and distance between two neighbors is considered as 1 unit, the algorithm provides the shortest path to the destination.